-The hearings are recorded; at the NASD by a tape recorder, at the NYSE by a court stenographer, although at the NASD a party can arrange for a court reporter, at his own expense, provided he makes a copy of the transcript available to the arbitrators.
+The hearings are recorded at FINRA by a tape recorder, although a party can arrange for a court reporter, at his own expense, provided he makes a copy of the transcript available to the arbitrators.

 Evidence is introduced through the testimony of witnesses.
-In the typical customer-broker case, the customer testifies about his relationship with the broker, and, during his testimony, introduces documents which he believes support his case.
+In the typical customer-broker case, the customer testifies about his relationship with the broker, and, during his testimony, introduces documents that he believes support his case.
 While the broker’s attorney is not typically permitted to ask questions of the claimant until he finishes his “direct” examination, counsel can interpose objections to the testimony, and is typically permitted to ask questions of the witness regarding documents that he attempts to offer into evidence.
-Then the claimant’s testimony is completed, the respondent’s attorneys are permitted the opportunity to cross examine the claimant.
-In the court setting, this cross-examination would be limited to the facts testified during direct.
-However, in an arbitration, where the parties are hearing each other’s testimony for the first time, the cross-examiner is usually given wide leeway in the scope of his cross examination.

 However, at this stage, the arbitrators can ask any questions they may have.
-The extent of the examination by the arbitrators varies widely, and depends on how extensive the attorneys’ questions were, and the particular arbitrator involved.
-Some arbitrators seem to ask a great deal of questions, others ask none, regardless of the examination by the attorneys
+The extent of the examination by the arbitrators varies widely and depends on how extensive the attorneys’ questions were, and the particular arbitrator involved.
+Some arbitrators seem to ask many questions, while others ask none, regardless of the examination by the attorneys